-- (b) The City will absorb any employer contribution rate increases for safety members required by CalPERS. - (c) The City makes no representation concerning the value of this benefit or how it may be taxed or treated by other agencies both presently and in the future.
+- (d) Except as otherwise specified in the cost sharing provisions of sections of this MOA or negotiated in the future, the City will absorb any employer contribution rate increases required by CalPERS. - (e) The City makes no representation concerning the value of this benefit or how it may be taxed or treated by other agencies both presently and in the future.
 The City's obligation under this section is limited to the direct cost of providing the benefit as described.
-The City shall assume no further or additional financial obligation even if an outside agency imposes or determines there to be a financial obligation for the City or the employee. - (d) The City will modify the CalPERS Annual Cost-of-Living Allowance Increase (Section 21335) to provide for a 2.0% annual maximum cost-of- living increase for employees hired after December 31, 2007.
+The City shall assume no further or additional financial obligation even if an outside agency imposes or determines there to be a financial obligation for the City or the employee. - (f) The City will modify the CalPERS Annual Cost-of-Living Allowance Increase (Section 21335) to provide for a 2.0% annual maximum cost-of living increase for employees hired after December 31, 2007.
 Employees hired prior to December 31, 2007 shall be eligible upon retirement for the 5.0% annual maximum cost-of-living allowance increase as defined in Section 21335.